7even/yadm/README.md

 class Person
   include YADM::Entity

-  attributes :first_name, :last_name, :email, :password
+  attributes :first_name, :last_name, :email, :password, :age
 end
 ```

 ### Repositories

 A repository is a module representing a collection of entities.
 It can fetch
 the objects from the data store and persist the changes back.
+Here you can
+build complex queries to the data source.

 A repository is created as a module that includes `YADM::Repository`
 and specifies it's entity: